ess-dmsc-dram/documents/core_team/project-programme.md

 Section 9.1 of the [ORNL 5-year plan](https://github.com/mantidproject/documents/blob/master/Design/ORNL_Mantid_5yearplan.pdf) outlines a desire to apply Mantid in heterogeneous distributed computing environements.
 This is also a featured in Section 2.2.3 ESS data-reduction-report 2017.

-For `MatrixWorkspaces`, a framework for this distributed approach is close to delivery.
+For `MatrixWorkspaces`, a coordinated, [framework level approach](https://github.com/mantidproject/documents/blob/master/Performance/mpi-based_data_reduction_-_different_approach.pdf) is close to delivery.
 There is however a need to identify and port critical algorithms over to this way of working.
 Faclity specific algorithms are out of scope for this project.

 ## Blocking Projects
 No other core projects block this